 Additionally, if your dog is whining for another walk after you just took him out, this could indicate a bladder problem or a digestive problem.
 If your dog has to go again as soon as you come back inside, you should take him to the vet.

-2. Attention Seeking
+2. He’s Whining for Attention

 Sometimes dogs whine just because no one is paying attention to them.
 This is similar to how little kids whine when they’re bored with the grownup talk at the dinner table.
 Your dog wants someone to play with or something to occupy him.